Rock Hill High School (Texas): Split with Walnut Grove High School (2023)

-In 2023, the district opened its third high school, Walnut Grove High School, and a many Rock Hill students were reassigned to the new campus.
-This caused a significant decrease in enrollment, pushing Rock Hill further down the 6A threshold.
-Nonetheless, Rock Hill remains a 6A school, as the UIL only reclassifies schools in non-leap, even-numbered years.
+In 2023, Prosper ISD opened its third high school, Walnut Grove High School, resulting in a reassignment of students and a significant reduction in enrollment from Rock Hill.
+Nonetheless, Rock Hill High School remains classified as a 6A school, as UIL reclassifications occur only in even-numbered years.

-With Walnut Grove opening, Rock Hill’s first principal, Dr. Dustin Toth, was appointed as the inaugural principal of Walnut Grove High School.
-One of the five assistant principals, Terry Mouton was subsequently promoted to principal of Rock Hill and continues to serve in that role.
+Rock Hill's first principal, Dustin Toth, relocated to the new Walnut Grove High School to become its first principal.
+To fill this vacancy, one of Rock Hill's five assistant principals, Terry Mouton, was promoted to principal and continues to serve in that position.